JamesCollerton/Learning-Kubernetes/kubernetes.md

 - List of resources used by pods: `kubectl top pods`
 - Create a pod: `kubectl run NAME --image=<image>`
 - See events for a pod: `kubectl describe pod <name-of-pod>`
+- Get pod by label: `kubectl get pods -l key=value`

 ### Services

 - Provide load balancing, naming, and discovery to isolate one microservice from another.

+#### Service Discovery

+- Service discovery tools help solve the problem of finding which processes are listening at which addresses for which services.
+- The Domain Name System (DNS) is the traditional system of service discovery on the internet.
+- A Service object is a way to create a named label selector.
+- A service is assigned a new type of virtual IP called a cluster IP.
+This is a special IP address the system will load-balance across all of the Pods that are identified by the selector.
+- Because the cluster IP is virtual, it is stable, and it is appropriate to give it a DNS address.
+- Kubernetes provides a DNS service exposed to Pods running in the cluster.
+- Within a namespace, it is as easy as just using the service name to connect to one of the Pods identified by a service.
+- The Service object does is track which of your Pods are ready via a readiness check.
+- NodePorts: In addition to a cluster IP, the system picks a port (or the user can specify one), and every node in the cluster then forwards traffic to that port to the service.
+With this feature, if you can reach any node in the cluster you can contact a service
+- If you have support from the cloud that you are running on (and your cluster is configured to take advantage of it), you can use the LoadBalancer type.
+This builds on the NodePort type by additionally configuring the cloud to create a new load balancer and direct it at nodes in your cluster.

+##### Kube Proxy

+- Cluster IPs are stable virtual IPs that load-balance traffic across all of the endpoints in a service.
+This magic is performed by a component running on every node in the cluster called the kube-proxy
+- The kube-proxy watches for new services in the cluster via the API server.
+It then programs a set of iptables rules in the kernel of that host to rewrite the destinations of packets so they are directed at one of the endpoints for that service.

+#### Commands

+- Expose service: `kubectl expose <object-type> <object-name>`
+- See endpoints: `kubectl get endpoints <deployment>`

 ### Endpoints